mpollmeier/mpollmeier.github.io/_posts/2024-01-25-scala-extension-methods-precedence.md

 ---
 layout: post
-title: Scala extension methods vs implicits: beware of precendence.
+title: Scala extension methods vs implicits: beware of precendence
 date: 2024-01-25
 permalink: 2024/01/scala-extension-methods-precedence
 tags: [scala]
 ---

+Scala extension methods vs implicits: beware of precendence

-Just noticed one important difference between extension methods and old school implicits in Scala 3: the former have a higher precedence.
+I just noticed one important difference between extension methods and old school implicits in Scala 3: the former have a higher precedence.
 If that's not what you wanted, you be better off with plain old implicits.
 Canonical example for the scala repl:

 ```scala
 type A